 The Mayor of London, and Transport for London are working together to prepare an Opportunity Area Planning Framework (OAPF) for the Isle of Dogs & South Poplar in consultation with Tower Hamlets Council.
 The Isle of Dogs & South Poplar OAPF was adopted by the Mayor of London on Monday 14 October 2019, and be can found here.

 Isle of Dogs and South Poplar Opportunity Area

 Unique amongst London’s Opportunity Areas, the Isle of Dogs and South Poplar is currently experiencing intense development pressure, mainly in the form of new, very high density housing.
 The Isle of Dogs and South Poplar has considerable potential to grow and deliver many of the homes and jobs that London needs, but unlike some other opportunity areas, it also has established residential and commercial communities, and the views of these communities on the impacts of growth are important to take into account.
-Growth should benefit existing communities and this draft OAPF sets out a strategy to break down barriers and increase access to opportunities between the Isle of Dogs and South Poplar.
+Growth should benefit existing communities and this OAPF sets out a strategy to break down barriers and increase access to opportunities between the Isle of Dogs and South Poplar.

 Statement of public consultation

 A draft version of the OAPF was published for consultation between 6 June 2018 and 1 August 2018.
 As a result of this, consultation responses were submitted by a variety of stakeholders including developers, agents, borough councils, campaigning groups, and local residents.
 Responses were analysed and, where appropriate, the OAPF was updated.
 A consultation report (Appendix E) has been published alongside the final adopted OAPF setting out the responses received and the action taken.